 Sonoran Schools enrolls year-round during each school year, assuming that space is available at the desired school and applicable grade level.
 Sonoran Schools also holds Open Enrollment for prospective students for the next school year at a specified time each year.

 A waiting list will be created once all available slots at a specific school and grade level have been filled (and the lotteries, if needed, have already taken place).
-A student’s placement on the waiting list will be based on date/time of receipt of a complete application packet.
+A student’s placement on the waiting list will be based on the date/time of receipt of a complete application.

 - Science, Technology, Engineering & Math (STEM) curriculum

 - Skill-level placement and three-track diploma (Honors, and Golden Honors)